aredjil/ssr/cpp/README.md

 ## Python Bindings

-This project includes Python bindings for the `C++` SSR simulator using `pybind11`.
-To build and use the bindings locally:
+This project includes Python bindings for the `C++` SSR simulator.
+To build and use the python module run:
 ```bash
 bash> python setup.py build_ext --inplace
 ```